-Translating to “Cotton Candy” in English, Turkey’s Pamukkale is a unique travel destination.
-The landscapes here are reminiscent of walking on white fluffy clouds.
-At first glance, Pamukkale may look like rolling hills covered in soft white snow, but in actuality, the travertines here are formed by sediments from the nearby thermal pools.
+Pamukkale’s white travertine terraces are reminiscent of white fluffy clouds.
+At first glance, the site may look like rolling hills covered in soft white snow, but in actuality, the travertines here are formed by sediments from the nearby thermal pools.

 The city of Iznik can easily be enjoyed on a day trip from Istanbul.
 The best way to reach Iznik is to take a boat from Ortakoy across to Yalova, and then take a bus to Iznik.

 The Greco-Roman ruins of Ephesus are a highlight to any traveller’s adventures through Turkey.
 They are situated just a stone’s throw away from Izmir.

 The city is only 20% excavated, yet with its impressive temples, marble pillars, and Roman promenades lined with sculptures and statues, it is the most well preserved Roman metropolis across Europe.
 The ruins here are so expansive that you can dedicate an entire day to exploring the various buildings and temple complexes.